Mintzberg Managerial Roles: Theory vs Application

 Another important step is to collect employee feedback regularly, both with managers and employees.
 This contributes to a more positive work environment and supports employee well-being.

-Learn more: How to do a post mortem analysis?
+Learn more in our article on how to do a post mortem analysis.

 Main Challenges of Management Roles